 The Association will continue to monitor and respond to federal rulemakings and notices to ensure that new programs and new requirements, including but not limited to transit safety and security requirements, are implementable by California's transit and rail agencies and to ensure that California's transit and rail agencies are well-positioned to receive discretionary grant awards.
+Further, the Association will pursue preservation of existing federal workforce development policies, programs, and funding opportunities available under current law to assist agencies with the transition to zero-emission technology.
+As a part of this pursuit, the Association will also advocate for the Administration to uphold a timely review process for, and allocation of, federal grants.

-B. Advocate for Robust Transit Funding in the Federal Surface Transportation Reauthorization Bill
+B. Advocate for Robust Transit Funding in the Federal Surface Transportation Reauthorization Bill.